sma9000/containerOSproj/Week2/Homework/Week2_Homework_Dockerfiles_Expanded_README.md

 1. Create a public DockerHub account
 2. Push docker images to DockerHub
-4. Submit/Email screenhot for your DockerHub or docker hub account
+4. Submit/Email screenhot for your DockerHub

 ---

 ## ⏱️ Deadline
-Submit before the next class.
+Submit before the next Homework date.